-The Associate in Science Degree in Mathematics for Transfer is designed to prepare students for a seamless transfer with junior status and priority admission to their local CSU campus to a program or major in Mathematics or similar major for completion of a baccalaureate degree.
+The Associate in Science Degree for Transfer (AS-T) in Mathematics is designed to prepare students for a seamless transfer with junior status and priority admission to their local CSU campus to a program or major in Mathematics or similar major for completion of a baccalaureate degree.
 Students are required to complete:

 (1) a minimum of 21 semester units in the major with a grade of C or better while maintaining a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework;

 (2) 60 semester CSU-transferable units using the California State University-General Education-Breadth pattern (CSU-GE Breadth); or the Intersegmental General Education Transfer Curriculum (IGETC) pattern;

 (3) No more than 60 semester units are required.